make-demo-learn-math/make-demo-learn-math.github.io/doc/backup2.md

 # Spectral plot for sequence B

-- These points seem more scattered.
+- These points appear to be more scattered.
 - Based on these plots,
   we can say that sequence B is more random.
-- The spectral test is not exhaustive and there are existing tests which are more sophisticated.
-- In our game, since we are using the numbers for generating terrain, we want to avoid any patterns.
+- The pattern revealled by the spectral test is something that we would like to avoid in our game since we plan to map those numbers to points on our planet.
-- So we need to find suitable constants that are well-known to produce good results.
+- So, we need to seach for some suitable constants to use in our generator.

 # Number format in JavaScript